CodeWizardsDev/wizard-notify/wiki/README.md

     ```
 <br>

-6. And for applying the custom location tag to the script, modify the `'Cfg.Location'`, Example:
+6. To apply the custom location tag to the script, change `'Cfg.Location'`, for example:

     ```lua
     Cfg.Location = 'my-custom-location'